-Figure of merit (FOM) Indicator Description

-6 Locked > These states indicate that the phase of the

-Signal quality is ≤ 16 frame signals is within 150 ns of the GPS and/or

-7 Locked >> GLONASS signal.
-The number of arrows

-Signal quality is > 16 to vary with the time of day as the different

-8 Locked >>> satellites move through their orbits, as well as

-Signal quality is > 26 with changes in weather and other conditions.

-9 Locked >>>>

-Signal quality is > 42

-10 Locked >>>>

-Signal quality is > 68

-11 Locked >>>>>

-Signal quality is > 110
+Figure of merit (FOM) Indicator Description 3 Bad position This means that the instrument detects that the stored position is different from the current position.
+In this case, the instrument will automatically go to FOM state 4 and reacquire the position.
+4 Acquire position This means that the instrument is acquiring multiple fixes of the satellite position and averaging this into a new position to store in flash.
+This state will also be displayed if you manually perform a new position acquisition.
+This state normally lasts 60 seconds with good GPS and/or GLONASS signal quality.
+5 Adjust phase This means that the instrument is adjusting the time base or frame timing to correctly line up with the GPS and/or GLONASS signal.
+6 Locked > These states indicate that the phase of the Signal quality is ≤ 16 frame signals is within 150 ns of the GPS and/or GLONASS signal.
+The number of arrows 7 Locked >> indicates the signal quality.
+It is normal for this Signal quality is > 16 to vary with the time of day as the different 8 Locked >>> satellites move through their orbits, and with Signal quality is > 26 changes in weather and other conditions.
+9 Locked >>>> Signal quality is > 42 10 Locked >>>> Signal quality is > 68 11 Locked >>>>> Signal quality is > 110